iCodeWalker/meals-app/README.md

 16. To handle potential errors like data loading fails, we use error.js component.

 error.js must be client component. 'use client'

+17. We can add not-found.js component inside root "app" folder to have a custom page if the url user enters does not supports.